vzachari/IronSmithQSM/README.md

 #### a) Operating system

 **Unix**
-Any linux distrubution that supports Signularity (see point c).
+Any Linux distribution that supports Singularity (see point c).

 Ironsmith tested on:
 Red Hat Enterprise Linux Workstation release 7.8 (Maipo)